slchorne/apibrowser/README.md

 just get an empty array:

     [ ]

+If you ever get an error you will get back an HTTP error code, and RECORD instead of an ARRAY:

+    {
+      "Error": "AdmConProtoError: Unknown argument/field: netwdork",
+      "code": "Client.Ibap.Proto",
+      "text": "Unknown argument/field: netwdork",
+      "trace": "  File "/infoblox/common/lib/python/info..."
+    }

+And if you had a low level HTTP error, you won't even get JSON (even if you asked for it) you may get a server level error message or an XML dump

+    <!DOCTYPE HTML PUBLIC "-//IETF//DTD HTML 2.0//EN">
+    <html><head>
+    <title>404 Not Found</title>
+    </head><body>
+    <h1>Not Found</h1>
+    <p>The requested URL /pwapii/v1.2/record:host was not found on this server.</p>
+    </body></html>

+But, When the server returns an error with status code \>= 400, the body is always in JSON format, irrespective of any Accept or \_return\_types.

+> In case you haven't guessed by now, this can get frustrating after a while.

+### Cleaning up the output format

+Lets do that last query again, but this time we will add a '_return_as_object=1'

+    /wapi/v2.1/member?_return_as_object=1&_return_type=json-pretty&_return_fields%2B=extattrs

+What you get back should look a bit like this:

+    {
+      "result":
+          [ ...

+And we have standardised the format to always be a json record, with the results in an array in the 'result' field.
+This feature was introduced in WAPI v2.1, But it is a good habit to always use this extra query param.

+### Error handling logic

+All your error and return messaging handlers are going to have to have to have some smarter logic in them.
+Your best a approach is to test for the following :

+* set _return_as_object=1

+* Check the HTML error code is !=200

+* Check if the return text is XML, HTML or JSON

+* If the type is JSON, Check if the data is a STRING "", RECORD {}

+* If the data is an RECORD, Check if there is an 'Error' field

+* If the data is an RECORD, Check if there is an 'result' field

+* If there is a result, Check if the length is > 0

+* If the data is an STRING, it is a \_ref from a successful PUT or POST

+To make things slightly sane, if the error message is in JSON format, The returned message conforms to JSON, but is formatted to ensure that the first line of the body always contains the text “Error,” an error type, and an error message.

+It is worth reading the API docs section on 'Error Handling' to get a full understanding of this.

+## Searching and modifiers

 When you are doing searches you need to add query strings to make your search as specific as possible.
 Every object only supports a subset of